paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 **S3 Standard:**

+- Designed for frequently accessed data stored in a minimum of three Availability Zones.
+Due to its high availability for objects, it is a good choice for content distribution and data analytics.
+It has a higher cost than other storage classes intended for infrequently accessed data and archival storage
 - General-purpose storage class.
 - Provides high durability and fast data access.
 - Suitable for frequently accessed and frequently updated data.